keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

     <li>
         <div>How much do your Software & Software Development Consultancy Services cost?</div>
         <div>
-            As this service is a consultancy service, we can't give you an exact price for our Software & Software Development Consultancy Services as a whole.
+            Unfortunately, we can't give you an exact price for our Software & Software Development Consultancy Services as this varies on a per-client basis and is dependant on requirements.
 Please contact us to get an accurate price for the work that your business needs completing.
-We charge an inital fee of £99 per hour for an initial business consultancy session.
+You can get 15 minutes of free consultation time with one of our consultants, but subsequent time is billed at £99 per hour.
         </div>
     </li>

     <li>
         <div>How much time do your Software & Software Development Consultancy Services take to complete?</div>
         <div>
-           It is impossible to give a precise time-frame for I.T related work but we will aim to give a time estimate
+           Unfortunately, we can't give you an exact time-frame to complete our for our Software & Software Development Consultancy Services as this varies on a per-client basis and is dependant on requirements.
+Please contact us to get an accurate price for the work that your business needs completing
         </div>
     </li>